Michelet-Gaetan/DFRWS_EU_2024_CASE_HANSKEN/README.md

 # Workshop

-In the _project.py_ file, the environment variables as well as the default are found and/or can be configured.
-This is where you will have to enter the provided credentials before running other scripts!

 The mapping_csv_to_script.py file is there to automatically generate the transformation functions for the emails and chatMessages.
 This is done using a CSV file describing the maping between the Hansken trace model and the CASE ontology.
 To generate those functions, simply run the file and adjust the maping_file (line 179) variable to generate the correct function.
 This should be either "hansken_case_email.csv" or "hansken_case_chat.csv".

 You can the run the other scripts (export_example_email.py / export_example_chat.py / export_example_global.py) to transform the extracted emails, extracted chatmessages or both of them into CASE json-ld format.